mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

 One could replace `conjugated` with `conjugate_transposed` (which we expect to be more common in practice) without changing the accessor type.

 This approach violates the fundamental [linalg] principle that "... each `mdspan` parameter of a function behaves as itself and is not otherwise 'modified' by other parameters" (Section 10.2.5, P1673R13).
 The behavior of [linalg] is agnostic of specific accessor types, even though implementations likely have optimizations for specific accessor types.  [linalg] takes this approach for consistency, even where it results in different behavior from the BLAS (see Section 10.5.2 of P1673R13).
 The application of this principle here is "the input parameter `A` is always Hermitian."
 In this case, the consistency matters for mathematical correctness.
 What if `scaled(alpha, A)` is Hermitian, but `A` itself is not?
 An example is $\alpha = -i$ and $A$ is the 2 x 2 matrix whose elements are all $i$.
 If we treat `scaled_accessor` as a special case, then `hermitian_matrix_vector_product` will compute different results.

-Another problem is that users are permitted to define their own accessor types, including nested accessors.
-Arbitrary user accessors might have `scaled_accessor` somewhere in that nesting, or they might have the *effect* of `scaled_accessor` without being called that.
-Thus, we can't detect all possible ways that the matrix might be scaled.
+Another problem with this approach is that users might define their own accessor types with the effect of `scaled_accessor`, or combine existing nested accessor types in hard-to-detect ways (like a long nesting of `conjugated_accessor` with a `scaled_accessor` inside).
+The [linalg] library has no way to detect all possible ways that the matrix might be scaled.

-##### Not-so-good choice: Forbid scaling the matrix at compile time
+##### Forbidding `scaled_accessor` would not solve the problem

-Hermitian matrix-matrix and matrix-vector product functions could instead *forbid* scaling the matrix at compile time, at least for the three accessor type cases listed in the previous option.
+Hermitian matrix-matrix and matrix-vector product functions could instead *forbid* scaling the matrix at compile time.
+This means excluding, at compile time, the three accessor type cases listed in the previous option.

 a. `scaled_accessor<Scalar, Acc>`